LichP/water/README.md

 Uses
 ----

+The idea is to build easy-to-deploy Windows desktop apps powered by web app technologies, allowing use of HTML/CSS to build UIs rather than more traditional methods.

+This desktop web app concept avoids the need for central hosting, and allows the app to interact with other desktop applications in ways that aren't available server side (e.g. document generation and automation with office apps via win32ole).

-I currently have a bunch of Cygwin based Ruby command-line apps/scripts at work for automating some of my regular admin tasks, but these aren't very accesible for my non-techy colleagues, so my plan is to port these in to a web app that can be easily deployed on Windows machines without need for hosting etc.
+My personal use case has been to replace a bunch of Cygwin based Ruby command-line apps/scripts at work, which automated some of my regular admin tasks, but weren't very accesible for my non-techy colleagues.
+The replacement desktop web app has made it much more straightforward to train people in performing these tasks, allowing them to be performed more quickly and with better outcomes (fewer, easier steps => lower number of mistakes)

 Quick Start
 -----------